nirelm/cs533-f25/assignments/assignment-2.md

    3. **README.md** file that ( _You MUST include a README.md file._  )
       1. documents the assignment
       2. link to the Youtube video.

-* When finished, use GitHub to push your changes to fork:
+When finished, use GitHub to push your changes to fork:
 ````
 git add .
 git commit -m "Describe your changes here"
 git push origin main
 ````
-* Then inspect in your fork on GitHub (e.g., https://github.com/YOURGITHUBACCTNAME/cs533-f25).
+Inspect in your fork on GitHub (e.g., https://github.com/YOURGITHUBACCTNAME/cs533-f25).
 If all looks good, issue a pull request (PR) to my repo

 ### Create a Pull Request
 Go to your fork on GitHub → click Compare & Pull Request → submit